liamzdenek/goody-application/memory-bank/progress.md

 None at this time - project is in planning phase.

 ## Next Immediate Action
-Implement backend Lambda functions using the shared types package.
-Start with API handler using serverless-http.
+🎯 **CDK Infrastructure Deployment**: Implement CDK stack with DynamoDB tables, API Gateway, Lambda functions, and EventBridge scheduler.
+All backend Lambda functions are complete and ready for deployment.